Classical conditioning: Conditioned emotional response

 The influence of classical conditioning can be seen in emotional responses such as phobia, disgust, nausea, anger, and sexual arousal.
 A common example is conditioned nausea, in which the CS is the sight or smell of a particular food that in the past has resulted in an unconditioned stomach upset.
 Similarly, when the CS is the sight of a dog and the US is the pain of being bitten, the result may be a conditioned fear of dogs.
 An example of conditioned emotional response is conditioned suppression.

 As an adaptive mechanism, emotional conditioning helps shield an individual from harm or prepare it for important biological events such as sexual activity.
 Thus, a stimulus that has occurred before sexual interaction comes to cause sexual arousal, which prepares the individual for sexual contact.
 For example, sexual arousal has been conditioned in human subjects by pairing a stimulus like a picture of a jar of pennies with views of an erotic film clip.
 Similar experiments involving blue gourami fish and domesticated quail have shown that such conditioning can increase the number of offspring.
 These results suggest that conditioning techniques might help to increase fertility rates in infertile individuals and endangered species.

+Classical conditioning is widely used in advertising and the media, as a particular product or logo is associated with a positive stimulus, such as pleasant music, attractive pictures, or popular public personalities, with the intention of eliciting a positive reaction from consumers.
+Over time, it often happens that the product alone becomes capable of eliciting the desired reaction from consumers due to classical conditioning.

 Pavlovian-instrumental transfer

 Pavlovian-instrumental transfer is a phenomenon that occurs when a conditioned stimulus (CS, also known as a "cue") that has been associated with rewarding or aversive stimuli via classical conditioning alters motivational salience and operant behavior.
 In a typical experiment, a rat is presented with sound-food pairings (classical conditioning).
 Separately, the rat learns to press a lever to get food (operant conditioning).
 Test sessions now show that the rat presses the lever faster in the presence of the sound than in silence, although the sound has never been associated with lever pressing.

-Pavlovian-instrumental transfer is suggested to play a role in the differential outcomes effect, a procedure which enhances operant discrimination by pairing stimuli with specific outcomes.
+Pavlovian-instrumental transfer is suggested to play a role in the differential outcomes effect, a procedure that enhances operant discrimination by pairing stimuli with specific outcomes.

-Further Research
+Further research

-Recent research has expanded upon Pavlov’s early work by examining how latent inhibition influences the rate of conditioning.
+Recent research has expanded upon Pavlov's early work by examining how latent inhibition influences the rate of conditioning.
 Latent inhibition occurs when repeated exposure to a neutral stimulus without reinforcement makes it harder to later associate that stimulus with an unconditioned stimulus.
-This phenomenon demonstrates that learning is not purely automatic but depends on an organism’s ability to predict and assign relevance to stimuli in the environment.
+This phenomenon demonstrates that learning is not purely automatic but depends on an organism's ability to predict and assign relevance to stimuli in the environment.
 The effect has been linked to attentional mechanisms and has been studied in both animals and humans, including individuals with schizophrenia who often show reduced latent inhibition, suggesting an alteration in cognitive filtering processes.